Z323323/From-Fermat-to-the-group-theory/README.md

   $Z_{p} = \\{1, 2, \dots, p - 1\\}$

-  with the operation of multiplication:
+  with the operation of multiplication

   $\\{Z_{p}, *\\} = \\{z_{x \mod p} * z_{y \mod p} \mod p\\}$

-  where $x, y$ are positive integers; forms a multiplicative group, i.e. a set with a binary operation which produces from $2$ elements of the set, $1$ element of the same set; where exists an identity element ($1$) and where each element has an inverse (etc.).<br>
-  Since all these requirements are quite obvious, the only one which (for the moment) needs a more detailed analysis is the inverse existence and uniqueness for every element: calling $z$ any element of $Z_{p}^{*}$, since $z$ is coprime with $p$, the Bezout's Identity ensures that
+  where $x, y$ are positive integers; forms a multiplicative group, that is, a set with a binary operation which produces from $2$ elements of the set, $1$ element of the same set; where exists an identity element ($1$) and where each element has an inverse (etc.).
+Since all these requirements are quite obvious, the only one which (for the moment) needs a more detailed analysis is the inverse existence and uniqueness for every element.
+Calling $z$ any element of $Z_{p}^{*}$, since $z$ is coprime with $p$, the Bezout's Identity ensures that

   $zk + (-x)p = 1$